Last updated in October 2018

 Germany and Egypt enjoy close economic relations, also in the area of trade.
 In 2017, the bilateral volume of trade was almost 6 billion euros.

-The current economic policy of the Egyptian Government focuses on extensive infrastructure projects, such as developing the Suez Canal Area, land reclamation, increasing electricity production and distribution as well as introducing renewable energies into the energy mix.
+The current economic policy of the Egyptian Government focuses on extensive infrastructure projects, such as developing the Suez Canal Area, building of a new administrative capital, land reclamation, increasing electricity production and distribution as well as introducing renewable energies into the energy mix.
 Impetus, however, is also coming from other areas, such as the manufacturing and food industries.

 Provided that travel and security advice is heeded, Egypt offers unique opportunities for tourists whether they seek cultural or beach holidays.
 Although security-related incidents had caused tourist numbers to fall, the number of tourists visiting the country rose again in 2017/18.